Home remedies for gingivitis work better than any professional treatment because gingivitis needs to be treated every day.

 It is not practical to see your dentist every day.

 Well, there is no miracle rinse or magic herb that will cure gingivitis.
 Don't waste your time on those things.
 This gum massaging technique used consistently will heal your gums.

-Be sure your toothbrush is in good shape.
+Be sure your toothbrush has soft bristles and is in good shape.
 Bristles that are worn or bent over to the side wont work.
 Use this brushing method paying extra attention to the gum-line as shown in the video.

 Done with the uppers?

 Do the same on your lower arch.
 Give yourself a gum massage from molar to molar cheek side then tongue side.

 Don't skip any of your gums...especially the ones that are sore and bleed.

 When you finish, massage your entire gum line again and again....
 You should spend five to ten minutes brushing your teeth and massaging your gums.

 Rinse with Listerine mouthwash for 30 seconds.
 Listerine doesn't taste good but it's healing essential oils kill the bacteria that cause gingivitis.
 If you have gingivitis or more advanced gum disease, rinsing with Listerine for 30 seconds twice a day will help.